open-component-model/ocm/docs/reference/ocm_ocm_sources_add.md

 The resource specification supports the following blob input types, specified with the field <code>type</code> in the <code>input</code> field:

-- Input type <code>docker</code>

-  The path must denote an image tag that can be found in the local docker daemon.
-The denoted image is packed an OCI artefact set.

-  This blob type specification supports the following fields:
-  - **<code>path</code>** *string*

-    This REQUIRED property describes the image name to import from the local docker daemon.

 - Input type <code>file</code>

   The path must denote a file relative the the resources file.